tjohns/zf/README.txt

  * From your application.ini:
    resources.view.encoding = "ISO-8859-1"

-Regardless, we recommend using UTF-8 encoding whenever possible to help prevent potential multibyte XSS attacks on your application.
-While no actual security exploits were discovered, the Zend Framework team felt it was advisable to make the changes as noted to improve the overall security of the framework.
+Regardless, we recommend using UTF-8 or ensuring your chosen character encoding is used consistently across all components to help prevent potential multibyte based XSS attacks against your application.
+We also recommend that developers ensure HTML documents are served with a valid character set defined, such as via the Content-Type header or inside the document itself.

-Actual vulnerabilities reported and fixed with this version include:
+###

 Zend_Dojo_View_Helper_Editor was incorrectly decorating a TEXTAREA instead of a DIV.
 The Dojo team has reported that this has security